Combinatron/Specification/README.md

 ```

 Unnesting is a similar operation, but in reverse.
 The cursors are rotated down,
-and the sentence pointed to be the top cursor is fetched from the Index.
+and the sentence pointed to by the top cursor is fetched from the Index.
 If that
 sentence doesn't exist then the top cursor remains empty.
 Unnesting only happens
 when the bottom cursor has a single word in its sentence.
 That word is then
 copied to the middle cursor, overwriting the M word, before the cursors are